Updated: 4 days ago

-Raising soft hearted kids in a cold, disconnected and impersonal world….
+Raising kind hearted kids in a cold, disconnected and impersonal world….

 We live in times where everybody is so engrossed in their own problems, own growth and own success that we have forgotten to value and respect each other.

 This is very prevalent where we see, not just teenagers anymore, but all of us hooked onto our cell phones and other devices.
 Most of us the first thing in the morning we do is grab our phones, check text messages, emails and the last thing we do before we go to bed is to unwind with watching Netflix movies or videos on YouTube.

 This closes us up because now it’s just about you and that machine so you refuse to interact with others and now you feel like, “I don’t need anybody in this world, all I need is me, my phone and my gadgets.”

 The reality is that none of us really need anybody, but would we be better with support that only a human touch, a human contact and human sight can give you.
 Forget humans, we no longer have time to go take a walk in nature or to walk our pets.

 It is all about – what do I need to do to get your head in my field and this starts very young because we teach our young ones how to get ahead by putting them into competitive sport at such a young age.
 Then they enter the world of middle school and high school where competition becomes a little bit more fierce and it continues on to the college world.

 Then they enter the world of middle school and high school where competition becomes a little bit more fierce and it continues on to the college world where it’s a complete different ballgame and the worst comes when one enters into the work field where the sheer definition of success is based on how far up the ladder you are?

 So what do we do?
 We push others out of our way so that we can get to the top of that ladder.
 We no longer care if we’re hurting other people’s feelings or if our actions affect others.